-AC Freezing Up?
-Find out what’s wrong and how to fix a frozen AC unit
+AC freezing up?
+How to fix a frozen AC unit

 Despite the hot and humid weather that sweeps through the summer months, an AC freezing up is one of the most common reasons the unit stops working properly.
 Ironically, dealing with ac unit frozen coils likely means there’s no cool air pumping into your home.